-- 8. A person who is not registered and has not completed on-campus enrolment shall not be entitled to take part in any activity in the School as a student.
-A person who is not registered as a student may not receive teaching at the School. - 9.
-The Academic Registrar or their designated deputy may require any relevant documentation to be produced for inspection to establish the personal details and educational attainment of a person seeking registration. - 10.
-A student is required to register annually during the programme of study, according to procedures determined by the Academic Registrar or their designated deputy.
-The requirements for registration beyond initial registration are as follows: - 10.1 to have satisfied the academic requirements for progression from the previous year of study or to have been granted repeat teaching, and - 10.2 to have completed all forms and / or provided all information required by the School as part of the re-registration process, and - 10.3 to have paid all fees and charges due to the School or to have provided guarantees of such payment satisfactory to the School, and
+- 8. As per the Conditions of Registration and Enrolment a person who has not completed both preenrolment and on-campus enrolment is considered not registered or enrolled at the School and shall not be entitled to take part in any activity in the School as a student.
+A person who is not enrolled as a student may not receive teaching at the School. - 9.
+The Academic Registrar or their designated deputy may require any relevant documentation to be produced for inspection to establish the personal details and educational attainment of a person seeking registration and enrolment. - 10.
+A student is required to enrol annually during the programme of study, according to procedures determined by the Academic Registrar or their designated deputy.
+The requirements for enrolment beyond initial registration and enrolment are as follows: - 10.1 to have satisfied the academic requirements for progression from the previous year of study or to have been granted repeat teaching, and - 102 to have completed all forms and / or provided all information required by the School as part of the re-enrolment process, and

-- 10.4 not to have been barred from further registration at the time concerned by application of these or other Regulations. - 11.
-Students are entitled to take part in all prescribed learning activities and to use all relevant services of the School for the period of their registration. - 12.
-On full completion of on-campus enrolment registration a School representative shall provide the student with a registration card.
+- 10.3 to have paid all fees and charges due to the School or to have provided guarantees of such payment satisfactory to the School, and - 104 not to have been barred from further registration or enrolment at the time concerned by application of these or other Regulations. - 11.
+Students are entitled to take part in all prescribed learning activities and to use all relevant services of the School for the period of their enrolment. - 12 On full completion of on-campus pre-enrolment and on-campus enrolment a School representative shall provide the student with an ID card.
 Any member of staff of the School may require production of this card at any time to establish entitlement to enter the School or to take part in its activities.
-A replacement may be obtained for a lost or damaged card, on payment of a fee to be determined by the Academic Registrar or their designated deputy. - 13.
-Registration may be withdrawn at any time under these and other Regulations.
+A replacement may be obtained for a lost or damaged card, on payment of a fee to be determined by the Academic Registrar or their designated deputy. - 13 Registration may be withdrawn at any time under these and other Regulations.
 After withdrawal a student is no longer entitled without special permission to use any facilities or services of the School or to receive any teaching or to be assessed. - 14.
 An undergraduate programme leading to a degree normally extends over three or four consecutive academic years, as set out in the programme regulations.
 The normal maximum period for completing a three year degree is five years from the initial date of registration.
 The normal maximum period for completing a four year degree is six years from the initial date of registration.
 Failure to achieve an award within the maximum period of registration allowed will result in deregistration. - 15.
 A student may not register or remain registered, without the special permission of the School, if simultaneously registered for another programme of higher education.
+In such circumstances the School reserves the right to terminate their registration.